darkn3rd/blog_tutorials/kubernetes/eks/baseline/addons/aws_load_balancer_controller/tests/README.md

-# LBC install/uninstall test matrix
+# Testing for AWS Load Balancer Controller

+This area covers test automation for AWS Load Balancer Controller (LBC).
+These scripts will automate:

+* Provisioning EKS Cluster
+* Installing AWS Load Balancer Controller with explicit options
+* Deploying Demos that demonstrated functionality of the LBC
+* Running Tests
+  * Validation scripts
+  * Inspec Audit Scripts
+  * ad-hoc test scripts, such as negative tests

-Automates verification across every install-method x auth-mode combination this project supports, plus targeted negative scenarios reproducing bugs already found and fixed by hand (stale IAM policy collisions, CloudFormation ownership drift, class-name-dependent Gateway API deletion, finalizer-lock hangs).
-Each phase drives the same 7-function contract regardless of how LBC was installed, so `install_aws_lbc.sh`/`uninstall_aws_lbc.sh` and the Terraform [`irsa/`](../irsa)/[`podid/`](../podid) roots are exercised through identical validation/demo/cleanup steps.
+The supported test cases will test install method and auth mode (IRSA or Pod-Identity).
+These scripts have help find bugs with *stale IAM policy collisions*, *CloudFormation ownership drift*, *class-name-dependent Gateway API deletion*, *finalier-lock hangs*, etc.  Each pahse drive the same 7-function contract regardless of how the LBC was install, so that *AWS CLI isntall scripts* or *Terraform provision scripts* are exercised through identical validation, demo, and cleanup steps.

 ## Layout